heavyai/heavydb/README.md

 # Testing

-MapD Core uses [Google Test](https://github.com/google/googletest) as its main testing framework.
+OmniSciDB uses [Google Test](https://github.com/google/googletest) as its main testing framework.
 Tests reside under the [Tests](Tests) directory.

 The `sanity_tests` target runs the most common tests.
 If using Makefiles to build, the tests may be run using: